dward2/BME547/Lectures/modules.md

     print("Done")
 ```

-Let's say we have a different file, called `calculator.py` that we want to use
+Let's say we have a different file called `calculator.py` in which we want to
-the above functions in.
-We can import functions from `first_module.py` into
+use the functions defined in `first_module.py`.
+We can import functions from
-`calculator.py` for use.
+`first_module.py` into `calculator.py` for use.
 Example:
 ```python
 # calculator.py
 from first_module import addsubtract